IBM-Cloud/kube-samples/calico-policies/private-network-isolation/README.md

   * TCP/UDP 53 (5353 for OpenShift version 4.3 or later) for DNS
   * TCP/UDP 2049 for communication with NFS file servers
   * TCP/UDP 443 and 3260 for communication to block storage
-  * TCP/UDP 443 on 172.21.0.1 for the Kubernetes master API server local proxy
+  * TCP/UDP 443 on 172.21.0.1 (or 10.10.10.1 for clusters created more than 2 years ago) for the Kubernetes master API server local proxy
   * TCP/UDP 2040 and 2041 on 172.20.0.0 for the etcd local proxy
   * Specified ports for other IBM Cloud services
 * Ingress network traffic on the private network interface for worker nodes is permitted only from subnets for IBM Cloud Infrastructure to manage worker nodes through the following ports: